ory/hydra/UPGRADE.md

 ## 1.0.0-beta.5

+This patch implements the OpenID Connect Dynamic Client registration specification and thus now supports client authentication via JSON Web Tokens signed with RSA public/private keypairs, alongside HTTP Basic Authorization and sending the client's ID and secret in the POST body.

+For more information on this, please refer to the [specification](http://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).

 ### Schema Changes

 This patch introduces some minor database schema changes.
 Before you apply it, you must run `hydra migrate sql` against your database.

+### OAuth 2.0 Clients must specify correct `token_endpoint_auth_method`

+With support for the OpenID Connect Dynamic Discovery specification, a new field has been added to the OAuth 2.0 Client's metadata which is `token_endpoint_auth_method`.
+The `token_endpoint_auth_method` specifies which authentication methods the client can use at the token, introspection, and revocation endpoint.

+The default value for this method is `client_secret_basic` which uses the Basic HTTP Authorization scheme.
+If your client uses the POST body to perform authentication, this value must be changed to `client_secret_post`

 ### OAuth 2.0 Client field `id` is now `client_id`